-And we could go on and on.
-The list would not only include those who were caught causing the suffering but all those who never got caught.
-And not only would the list include those who broke our government’s laws but all those who deviated from God’s standard of righteousness.
-That list is going to be pretty long isn’t it?
-It’s going to have about 7.6 billion names on it.
-Wouldn’t that mean He would have to put a stop to you too?
-Haven’t you, by your own actions, caused some of the suffering that exists in the world?
+We could go on and on.
+That list is going to have about 7.8 billion names on it.
+Wouldn’t that mean He would have to put a stop to you?
+Haven’t you caused some of the suffering that exists in the world?
 Surely you have.
-Then, you should be thankful God allows evil for the time being.
+Then you should be thankful God allows evil for the time being.
 God has not destroyed evil because He would have to destroy us.
 By permitting evil and suffering to continue for the time being, God is actually showing the world mercy.

 The Bible says…

 “The Lord is not slow to fulfill His promise [to come again and judge the world]…but is patient toward you, not wishing that any should perish, but that all should come to repentance.”